You can call a Java method as if it were a Scheme procedure using various mechanisms.

 This invokes the method named method-name

-as the target object, and the arg
+with instance as the target object, and the args are

 the method arguments.